alibaba/EasyNLP/README.md

 $ python setup.py install
 ```

-This repo is tested on Python3.6, PyTorch >= 1.8.
+This repo is tested on Python 3.6, PyTorch >= 1.8.

 # Quick Start